snehabedadhala/GDPTeam01/README.md

 Developed UI pages.
 Used CSS, HTML, Java Script for designing login pages.
 Need to make login page functional and establish a connection between driver and rider pages.

 Helped team in adding references in project.
 Downloaded JS libraries

+Took help form peers and Installed Microsoft SSMS for database connection and made the connection with project successfully.